-A track is a grouping of courses used by the Music Department within a major that are specific to the applied principal of the student.
+A track is a grouping of courses used by the School of Music within a major that are specific to the applied principal of the student.
 This does not necessarily imply additional hours of study.
 However, performance majors in the vocal track study additional hours of a modern language.
+This area of study is also used by the School of Communication to represent an elective area of study consisting of nine hours of specified courses within the major.